Momal Rano

 Momal Rano or (In Sindhi: مومل راڻو) is a romantic tale of Momal and Rano from the Sindhi folklore and Rajasthani folklore.
 It is a multifaceted story that entails adventure, magic, schemes, beauty, love, ordeals of separation, and above all romantic tragedy.

+Origins

+The story first appears in the texts of Shah Abdul Karim of Bulri, the great-great-grandfather of Shah Abdul Latif Bhittai.

 The story also appears in the Shah Jo Risalo and forms part of seven popular tragic romances from Sindh.
 The other six tales are Umar Marvi, Sassui Punnhun, Sohni Mehar, Lilan Chanesar, Noori Jam Tamachi and Sorath Rai Diyach commonly known as the Seven Queens of Sindh.
-Earlier, apart from Bhittai, several other poets, including Shah Inat Rizvi, wrote verses on this tale and many others after Latif's demise, like Tajal Bewas and Shaikh Ayaz (to quote a few) tried upon the same tale; hence all broadened the perspective of the tale from different angles.
+Earlier, apart from Bhittai, several other poets, including Shah Inat Rizvi, wrote verses on this tale and many others after Latif's demise, Yakub Khatti and Shaikh Ibrahim both of 18th century tried upon the same tale; hence all broadened the perspective of the tale from different angles.

 Momal-Rano is considered to be one of the most popular folktales in Sindhi and Rajasthani literature.